 - Inability to drink, eat, or get dressed without the help of someone else

-- Various forms of child/adult autism or autism spectrum disorder
+- Various forms of child/adult autism or autism spectrum disorder that led to autism lawsuits

 - Jerky reflexes can lead to difficulty developing motor skills